 What Is Fascia & Why It Matters

-One of fascia’s superpowers is storing elastic energy, which allows you to move more easily and efficiently.
+Fascia’s superpower is storing elastic energy, which allows you to move more easily and efficiently.
 When your fascia is healthy, movement feels smoother, lighter and more supported.
 That’s why caring for your connective tissue is so important for injury prevention, recovery and overall resilience.

 Fascia & the Mind–Body Connection

 Science shows that the health of our fascia can greatly affect how we feel—physically and emotionally.
 It influences pain levels, mobility and quality of life.
-Fascia plays a powerful role to awaken the mind–body connection.

 What is Fascia and Myofascial Release (MFR)